ptlthg/SkyHanni/docs/INSTALLING.md

 <summary>6.
 Find .minecraft</summary>

 Once you have downloaded both NEU and SkyHanni, you need to navigate to your `.minecraft` folder.
-On Windows, open file explorer, in the file location bar at the top type in `%appdata%` and open `.minecraft`.
+- On Windows, open file explorer, in the file location bar at the top type in `%appdata%` and open `.minecraft`.
-On Mac, go to `~/Library/Application Support/minecraft`.
+- On Mac, open finder, click on "Go" at the top of your screen and then "Go to Folder" and type in `~/Library/Application Support/Minecraft`.
+- On Linux, `.minecraft` is located in your home folder. `~/.minecraft`

 </details>